 In California, it is starting to get pretty warm already.
 And when it get so nice and warm, I all I want to do is go outside and get inspired by nature when crocheting.
 Then I realized I also needed a new shoulder bag, but instead of buying one, I made one for myself.

-I added a flower which was inspiration from my garden.
+I added a flower which was an inspiration from my garden.
 But instead of using the normal flower colors, I used a beautiful green metallic yarn.
 The reason for using green, you asked?
 Well, I decided to mix the color of grass with a flower.
 And I love it.
-It makes it special, because I never seen a green flower so.
+It makes it special because I’ve never seen a green flower before.

-Well, before I explain and list how I made this flower shoulder bag, I would like to also mentioned that I added a zipper while crocheting, for which I included a video below.
+Well, before I explain and list how I crocheted this flower shoulder bag, I would like to also mention that I added a zipper while crocheting, for which I included a video below.
 So if you have never attached a zipper while crocheting, please check out this video on the bottom of this pattern.